Edric-cui/Portfolio1/_posts/2018-06-02-Zhishi TV-en.md

 ## Interaction Design
 Interaction description and user flow.
 The interactive instructions are made according to the remote control/smart phones.
+> You can right-click "Open Image in New Tab" for larger images （可以右键“新窗口打开 ”放大图片）

-> Note that edric is me, I contributed 80%+ of the interaction and mockup designs
+> Note that the author edric is me, I contributed 80%+ of the interaction and mockup designs

+The interaction follows Google's Android TV guideline because most smart TVs in China equipped with Android.
+Follwing Android guideline is also the best way to ensure performance and smoothness.

+AppleTV's interaction with iPhone, and touch-wheel  were also used as a reference.

 ![interactions 1]({{site.baseurl}}/assets/tvapp/interactions-1.png){:class="img-responsive"}